-Under the 2014 PE Curriculum, PE is a statutory subject to be taught, although there is no statutory requirement for time spent engaging in PE lessons.
-Sabden Primary School does however acknowledge the DFE recommendation of 120 minutes a week for children.
+Under the 2014 PE Curriculum, PE is a statutory subject to be taught and is taught for 2 hours each week.

 At Sabden Primary School, we value the importance of physical activity, so choose to provide one-hour session based around core curriculum skills, and another hour introducing children to a wide range of alternative physical activities such as yoga and orienteering.
-We are also developing provision to explore opportunities to develop fundamental movement skills and mental health and wellbeing through our forest school programme, to be rolled out across school from September 2020.
-This will specifically target some groups of children that would be classed as least active, as well as those that need additional support.

-In warmer months, we also provide opportunities for interschool competition, and allocate time for additional PE and sports.
+All year, we also provide opportunities for interschool competition, and allocate time for additional PE and sports.